Following in a trend I have been setting for myself for, oh, the past 5 years or so, I offer you a holiday-themed recipe…post-holiday.

 Blueberries work best in this recipe, but blackberries and raspberries are great, too.
-Strawberries have too much water to work in this recipe exactly as written, so save those for eating alongside.
-However, other summer fruits, especially stone fruits (e.g., apricots, nectarines and peaches), will work swimmingly in place of the berries.
+Strawberries will not work; they have too much water to work in this recipe exactly as written, so save those for eating alongside.

 - 1/2 cup raw cashews

 - 1 teaspoon vanilla extract

 - 1 and 1/3 cups (325 mL) water

 - Preheat oven to 375F.
 Line 9 cups of a standard muffin tin with foil or paper liners.

 - In a blender, process the oats, cashews, syrup, vanilla, salt, and water until completley smooth.
 Add the baking soda and blend to combine.
 Divide between the prepared muffin cups.
 Sprinkle blueberries on top of batter in each cup.

 - Bake in the preheated oven for 17 to 21 minutes until risen,light golden brown and a toothpick inserted in center of muffin comes out clean.
 Cool 5 minutes in tin and then transfer muffins to a cooling rack to cool completely.